-Trump claims $50 billion SoftBank investment due to his election win
+SoftBank's Son pledges $50 billion, Foxconn eyes U.S. expansion as Trump woos Asian firms

 Should the SoftBank fund grow as large as $100 billion, it would be one of the world's largest private equity investors and a potential kingpin in the technology sector.

-SoftBank, a diverse firm that also holds stakes in Chinese e-commerce giant Alibaba (BABA.N), has been stepping up investment in new areas, as Son aims to make the firm the "Berkshire Hathaway of the tech industry."
+SoftBank, a diverse firm that also holds stakes in Chinese e-commerce giant Alibaba (BABA.N), has been stepping up investment in new areas, as Son aims to make the firm the "Berkshire Hathaway of the tech industry".
 It purchased U.K. chip design firm Arm Holdings for $32 billion this year in Japan's largest ever outbound deal.

-(Reporting by Steve Holland, Eric Walsh and Malathi Nayak; Additional reporting by Iga Daiki in TOKYO; Writing by Doina Chiacu and Nick Zieminski; Editing by Andrew Hay and Lincoln Feast)
+(Reporting by Steve Holland, Eric Walsh and Malathi Nayak; Additional reporting by Iga Daiki in TOKYO and JR Wu in TAIPEI; Writing by Doina Chiacu, Nick Zieminski; and Miyoung Kim; Editing by Andrew Hay, Lincoln Feast and Muralikumar Anantharaman)